dougschneider/499/as3/README.txt

 Part 2
 ======

 To collect data for part 2, run the NavigateTerrain project.
-It will give you instructions as to when to select the colour to track for the robot.
+After it starts, start the python tracker and follow the instructions given by NavigateTerrain as to when to select the colour to track for the robot and so on.
 This will generate p2data.arff.

-Generate the model using WEKA with the parameters provided in the report.
+Generate the model using WEKA with the parameters provided in our report (3x3 lattice, etc).
 Our model p2.model is provided.

 Generate the images (using the generated model) by running the ProduceMap project.